zhikai-liu/posture_project/README.md

 To replicate the exact environment used in our analysis, refer to the [`skimage-dev.yml`](./image_analysis/skimage-dev.yml) file for installation instructions.

-## Nerve Signal Analysis
+## Physiology and Nerve Signal Analysis

-For nerve signal analysis, we used:
+For both physiology and nerve signal analysis, we used:

 - **MATLAB 2024a** (with the Signal Processing Toolbox)